What is your warranty?

 Do you have a bank reference?

 Yes.
-We enjoy a long-standing working relationship with an established bank in the Eastern USA, which will furnish a financial reference upon request.
+We enjoy a long-standing working relationship with an established bank in the Eastern USA and a relationship with New Century Bank, which will finance homes across the country.
+Contact Clifton Padgett at New Century Bank http://www.newcenturybankna.com/

 Do you have any references?